A Resume Outline for You

 We developed this step-by-step resume outline as a sort of guide to resume writing.
 What will you do with this outline of a resume?

 Once you do that, you'll have everything together that you need to actually begin constructing your resume.
-Or, if you've decided to use a professional resume writing service, the outine of a resume will make sure that you'll have all the information they need organized!
+Or, if you've decided to use a professional resume writing service or an online resume builder, the outline of a resume will make sure that you'll have all the information they need organized!

 Why Your Resume Needs to Be Organized